karpathy/karpathy.github.io/nntutorial.md

 \frac{\partial \sigma(x)}{\partial x} = \sigma(x) (1 - \sigma(x))
 $$

+For example, if the sigmoid gate computes some output during forward pass (e.g. `x = 0.7`), then gradient with respect to its input will simply be `dx = (0.7) * (1 - 0.7) = 0.21`.

 That's all we need to use this gate: we know how to take an input and *forward* it through the sigmoid gate, and we also have the expression for the gradient with respect to its input, so we can also *backprop* through it.
 Another thing to note is that technically, the sigmoid function is made up of an entire series of gates in a line that compute more *atomic* functions: an exponentiation gate, an addition gate and a division gate.
-Treating it so would work perfectly fine but for this example I chose to collapse all of these gates into a single gate that just computes sigmoid in one shot.
+Treating it so would work perfectly fine but for this example I chose to collapse all of these gates into a single gate that just computes sigmoid in one shot, because the gradient expression turns out to be simple.

 Lets take this opportunity to carefully structure the associated code in a nice and modular way.
-First, I'd like you to note that every wire in our diagrams has two numbers associated with it:
+First, I'd like you to note that every **wire** in our diagrams has two numbers associated with it:

 1. the value it carries during the forward pass
 2. the gradient (i.e the *pull*) that flows back through it in the backward pass